 - The picturesque town of Nafplio – Palamidi – Bourtzi

 The tour starts with a drive along the coast, on the way you will view of some Greek seaside villages and the island of Salamis (where the historical naval battle took place between the Athenians and the Persians).
 Our first stop the Corinth Canal.
 Opened in 1892 separating the Peloponnese peninsula from the rest of Greece and connecting the Saronic Gulf to the Corinthian Sea.
-You will have time to walk across on a pedestrian bridge to admire the canal closer, (if you’re game,) on some days bungee jumping is an option.
+You will have time to walk across on a pedestrian bridge to admire the canal closer, for the adventurous on some days bungee jumping, is an option.

-Moving on we will continue to Ancient Corinth.
-The city dominated by the hill of Acrocorinth and the old Castle, the oldest and largest castle in southern Greece.
-The site located at the foot of the hill includes the Roman Agora of Corinth, the temple of god Apollo and a small museum.
-Apart from its archaeological and historical interest Ancient Corinth is also one of the most popular religious destinations in Greece as this was where the Apostle Paul preached Christianity, was judged by the tribunal in the Agora and established the best organized Christian church of that period.
+Continuing we will drive you to Ancient Corinth.
+Historically the city was dominated by the hill of Acrocorinth, the old Castle, the oldest and largest castle in southern Greece.
+The site located at the base of the hill includes the Roman Agora of Corinth, the Temple of God Apollo and a small museum.
+In addition to its archaeological and historical interest, Ancient Corinth is also one of the most popular religious destinations in Greece.
+It was here that the Apostle Paul preached Christianity, was judged by the tribunal in the Agora and established the best organized Christian church of the time.

 Our Next stop will be the site of Ancient Nemea.
 Nemea is mainly known for the Nemean Games the ancient Greek stadium and the Temple of Zeus but also for the vineyards.
 Nemea has the most wineries in Greece as grape growing has been a tradition here since ancient times.
 In the site apart for the museum and the sanctuary, the stadium makes the difference.
 One of the best-preserved stadiums, located on a higher level still preserves the tunnel through which the athletes entered the stadium.